 However, grand theft can also be charged if the item is taken directly from another person.
 This is known as “grand theft person” and can be charged if the property is stolen from the person of another, but without sufficient force or fear to constitute a robbery.
 This is frequently charged in pickpocketing cases or when someone is accused of stealing someone’s purse or bag or grabbing a chain off someone’s neck.

 Theft cases are serious in California.
 Even beyond the threat of jail or lengthy probationary periods with onerous conditions, the collateral consequences of a conviction can lead to problems with employment, professional licensing, and immigration.
-If you are facing theft charges, contact a qualified Los Angeles theft defense attorney at the Law Offices of Jerod Gunsberg by calling or via the secure contact form on this page for a free and confidential consultation.
+If you are facing theft charges, contact a qualified Los Angeles theft defense attorney at the Law Offices of Jerod Gunsberg by calling or via the secure contact form on this page for a confidential consultation.